Drawing with Color (Spring)

 - Develop and utilize specialized vocabulary in relationship to color, drawing, and visual art in general

-- Engage in collaborative discussion that enhances understanding of their works as well as the work of others
+- Engage in a collaborative discussion that enhances understanding of their work as well as the work of others

 Student Conduct Expectation